 Transition to School Digital Statement Privacy Collection Statement

-This Privacy Collection Statement is to advise early childhood education services (including centre directors, educators, teachers), schools and other users of the Transition to School Digital Statement of the personal and sensitive information the NSW Department of Education (the Department) will collect when you use the Transition to School Digital Statement platform (platform).
+This Privacy Collection Statement is to advise staff at early childhood education and care services how the NSW Department of Education (the department) will collect your personal information when you use the Transition to School Digital Statement platform (platform).
 More information about the Transition to School Digital Statement (Statement) is available here.

 - preferred first name (optional)

 This personal information will be used by the department for the purposes of: